-NOTE: If a Certified Vendor's existing background service provider cannot go back to a person's 18th birthday, the Certified Vendor does not have to switch service providers, but it must search to the furthest date provided by the service provider.
+NOTE 4: If a Certified Vendor's existing background service provider cannot go back to a person's 18th birthday, the Certified Vendor does not have to switch service providers, but it must search to the furthest date provided by the service provider.

-- 102.1 The Auditor shall determine whether the Vendor has a written policy, procedure, or manual which requires all new employees (including rehires) who will have access to consumer financial data to have a criminal background check performed and the potential consequences on employment that may result from such background checks. - 102.2 The Auditor shall obtain from the Vendor evidence that criminal background checks have been performed.
-Receipts or statements from a criminal background provider showing account activity shall be sufficient. - 102.3 The Auditor shall choose a random sample of employees that were hired by the Vendor within the dates of the Audit Period to verify that the Vendor conformed to its policy, procedure, or manual and document their findings in the report.
-This requirement shall be waived if the Vendor can demonstrate the provision of this information would violate an applicable state or federal law on employee confidentiality. - (103) Employee Training Programs.
+- 102.1 Does the Vendor have a policy, procedure, or manual that is consistent with this standard? - 102.2 Has the Vendor been performing legally permissible criminal background checks on prospective employees?
+Receipts or statements from a criminal background provider showing account activity shall be sufficient. - 102.3 Has the Vendor included as a condition of employment, if permitted by state law, authorization for the Vendor to perform follow-up criminal background checks for employees holding financial-related positions or positions with access to Consumer Data?

+(103) Employee Training Programs.
 A Vendor shall establish and maintain annual employee training program(s).
 Based on their job responsibilities, employees should be trained on how to comply with applicable: (i) Certification Standards, (ii) corporate policies and procedures, (iii) laws and regulations, and (iv) client-mandated compliance requirements.
 These programs should also inform employees of the possible consequences for failing to comply with them.

 - 103.1 The Auditor shall review the Vendor's employee training programs and determine whether they conform to the Certification Standard. - 103.2 The Auditor shall document in the report the Certification Standards, corporate policies and procedures, and laws and regulations for which the Vendor is providing annual employee training. - 103.3 The Auditor shall obtain from the Vendor evidence that the training has occurred and confirmation that attendance is being tracked. - (104) Insurance.
-A Vendor shall maintain Errors & Omissions (E&O) insurance coverage or comparable insurance coverage in an amount of no less than one million U.S. dollars (\$1,000,000) per event/occurrence.
+A Vendor shall maintain the following levels of insurance coverage or comparable insurance coverage in an amount of no less than: - (a) Cyber Crime Policy One million U.S. dollar (\$1,000,000) per event/occurrence if the Vendor maintains Consumer Data on company computers or a company server. - (b) Errors & Omissions (E&O) One million U.S. dollars (\$1,000,000) per event/occurrence.